Explore 80+ innovation methods, techniques, and concepts

 Use the ITONICS Innovation OS to consolidate, track, and communicate all your innovation intelligence in one collaborative platform.
 With dashboards in ITONICS, you can easily configure a variety of data visualizations and charts to quickly focus on what matters most to your organization’s strategic growth.

-Role & Promoters
+Roles & Promoters

 Defining clear roles as part of innovation governance provides a structured framework and foundation for effective coordination, efficient resource allocation, alignment, and accountability.
 Key roles in innovation governance may include innovation managers, cross-functional teams, a governance board or committee, and promoters.